anton-ovod/Sudoku-auto-solver/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-repository).

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for personal or commercial purposes.

 ## Acknowledgements

 This program was developed using the knowledge and techniques learned from various Python tutorials and resources.
 Special thanks to the Pygame community for creating a powerful library for building interactive applications.